 To prevent your metals, gemstones and pearls from scratching and tarnishing, keep your jewellery in individual boxes or soft pouches and store these in a cool, dry place away from direct sunlight.

-It is best to remove all jewellery when in the swimming pool to prevent your metal and gemstones from contact with chlorinated water.
+It is best to remove all jewellery when in contact with water to keep your metal and gemstones in the best condition e.g. showers, swimming pools, the sea, etc.

 Keep all of your metal and gemstones well away from domestic cleaning products and avoid contact with any corrosive chemicals like those in perfume, lotions, hairspray and rubber, as well as products containing sulphur such as mayo, eggs, mustard, wool and latex.